levizwannah/study_smart/README.md

 We think that a student doesn't need to rewrite the task, if they want to, there are other tools out there.
 This one is to just keep them reminded.

 # functionalities needed
-- Sharing: Students should be able to share assignments with each other, with every maintaining their own version if necessary.
+- Sharing: Students should be able to share assignments with each other, with everyone maintaining their own version of the tasks, if necessary.
 - Class creation: In school, there are classes which have similar assignments.
 When someone adds an assignment or group work to a class, it should be seen by everyone.
 -

 # Instructions
-1. clone the repo.
+1. fork the repo.
 2. in the root directory, run `npm install`
 3. after, run `composer install`
 4. Make sure your server is turned on